narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/EXECUTIVE_SUMMARY.md

 # DTPL-6903: Notification History Latency - Executive Summary

 **Date:** November 21, 2025 (Updated: November 25, 2025)
-**Status:** 🟡 IN PROGRESS - Solution designed, blocked on project creation permission
+**Status:** ✅ READY TO IMPLEMENT - Project created, configuration in progress
 **Impact:** Customer-facing notification history feature experiencing 8-minute delays

-> 📋 **Implementation Guide:** See [`SEPARATE_PROJECT_SOLUTION.md`](SEPARATE_PROJECT_SOLUTION.md) for complete setup steps
+> 📋 **Critical Facts & Decision:** See [`CRITICAL_FACTS.md`](CRITICAL_FACTS.md) for verified costs, options comparison, and implementation plan

 > 📋 **Live Status Tracking:** See [`IMPLEMENTATION_LOG.md`](IMPLEMENTATION_LOG.md) for real-time progress

-> ⚠️ **Current Blocker (Nov 25):** Project creation requires `resourcemanager.projects.create` permission.
-Awaiting Julia or Saurabh to create `messaging-hub-bq-dedicated` project.
-See [`REQUEST_FOR_JULIA_SAURABH.md`](REQUEST_FOR_JULIA_SAURABH.md) for copy-paste commands.
+> ✅ **Blocker Resolved (Nov 25):** Project `messaging-hub-bq-dedicated` created successfully.
+Cezar has owner permissions.

 ---

 ## Executive Summary (For Internal & External Communication)

 **Problem:** The Notification History feature, used by retailers including Lands' End to search notification details by order number, is experiencing significant delays of up to 8-9 minutes.
 Investigation confirms the queries themselves are well-optimized and execute in 1-2 seconds, but are waiting 8+ minutes for database processing capacity due to shared infrastructure saturation.
 This issue started November 13th and has escalated, with peak delays occurring during overnight and morning hours (midnight-9am PST).
-The delays are caused by competing batch data processing and analytics workloads monopolizing shared database resources, leaving insufficient capacity for customer-facing interactive features.
+The delays are caused by competing batch data processing and analytics workloads (Airflow 46%, Metabase 31%) monopolizing shared database resources, leaving insufficient capacity for customer-facing interactive features.

-**Solution:** We are implementing a dedicated BigQuery project (`messaging-hub-bq-dedicated`) with isolated capacity specifically for the Notification History feature.
-This approach creates a separate billing project assigned to a dedicated reservation with 50 baseline slots and autoscale capability to 100 slots, handling peak loads that occur daily at 9pm.
-The solution provides complete isolation from competing workloads while maintaining cost predictability at ~$219/month.
-Implementation requires creating the GCP project (currently blocked on permissions), configuring cross-project data access, and updating the messaging application to use the new project ID.
-Timeline is 3-5 days after project creation, with zero downtime deployment via rolling restart.
+**Solution:** We are implementing a dedicated BigQuery project (`messaging-hub-bq-dedicated`) that uses on-demand billing, completely isolating messaging queries from the saturated shared reservation.
+The project has been created and is ready for configuration.
+This approach provides complete isolation from competing workloads at minimal cost (~$27/month for current 4.3 TB/month usage, with unlimited capacity and no queue delays).
+Implementation requires configuring cross-project data access (2 hours), updating the messaging application to use the new project ID (1-2 days), and deploying via rolling restart (zero downtime).
+Total timeline is 3-4 days.
+If usage grows significantly (>24 TB/month), we can transition to a dedicated reservation, but current volume makes on-demand the most cost-effective option.
 This will restore the Notification History feature to its expected performance level of <3 seconds end-to-end response time, eliminating the 8-minute queue delays.

 ---